pablodecm/phd_thesis/src/102_chapter_2.md

 <!-- could mention iterative tracking, multiple seeding, and muon/electron
 tracking-->

-The reconstructed charged particle trajectories can be use to identify the spatial locations of where proton-proton interactions occurred in each bunch crossing, dubbed *primary vertices*, by extrapolating them back to the collision region and looking for overlapping subsets.
-In practise, an algorithm for vertex adaptive fitting [@Fruhwirth:2007hz] is used in combination with deterministic annealing, to identify and compute accurately the vertices location and their uncertainty.
+The reconstructed charged particle trajectories can be used to identify the spatial locations of where proton-proton interactions occurred in each bunch crossing, dubbed *primary vertices*, by extrapolating them back to the collision region and looking for overlapping subsets.
+In practise, a custom algorithm for vertex adaptive fitting
+[@Fruhwirth:2007hz] is used in combination with deterministic annealing, to identify and compute the vertices location and their uncertainty more accurately.
 Most primary vertices correspond to soft scattering processes (pileup), and can be used to characterise the position and size of the interaction region.
 In collisions where a hard interaction occur, the main primary vertex can often be identified with the one whose linked tracks transverse momenta squared sum $\sum p_T^2$ is the largest.
-The distinction of a main primary vertex can be used to mitigate the effect of pile-up interactions in reconstruction by removing the contributions from particles linked to pileup vertices.
+The distinction of a main primary vertex is useful to mitigate the effect of pile-up interactions in reconstruction by removing the contributions from particles linked to pileup vertices.

+Regarding the calorimeter detector readouts, the first step comprises the clustering low-level deposits in each sub-detector, so has to identify the energy remnants left by each individual particle.
+The clustering procedure starts by finding the calorimeter cells where the amount of deposited energy are local maxima, referred to as *seed* deposits.
+The deposits in contiguous energy cells are grouped together until their energy is smaller than twice the expected noise level, forming larger *topological clusters*.
+Because such clusters the results of the overlapping of the energy deposited by two or more particles, the final clusters are identified by fitting a Gaussian-mixture model via the expectation-maximisation algorithm, using the number of initial seeds present in the cluster as the number of Gaussian components in the mixture.
+The fitted cluster amplitudes are thus expected to be heavily correlated with energy deposited by an individual particle, but an extensive calibration based on a detailed simulation of the detector and the assumed particle type.
+The resulting calibrated clusters in each sub-detector (ECAL, HCAL and HF) will be instrumental for improve the energy measurement of charged hadrons, identifying measure the energy of neutral hadrons and photons and as well as to facilitate the identification and reconstruction of electrons.